-Pest description and damage Hemlock woolly adelgids are aphid-like insects.
+Pest description and damage Hemlock woolly adelgids are aphid-like insects that are about 0.0625 inch in length.
 They appear as white, woolly tufts on the bark, branches and needles of twigs.
 Adults are black beneath the woolly waxy material.
 While needles may drop prematurely, weakening the tree and sometimes leading to death of branches, more often in landscapes infestations are limited to single branches without dire consequences.
 A few adelgids usually do not require action.
 Trees with severe infestations are stressed, predisposing them to other insect and disease problems.
 The hemlock adelgid is especially a problem on hemlock hedges.

 Biology and life history The adelgid overwinters as woolly adults.
 Reddish-brown crawlers, similar to scale crawlers, appear in spring and early summer.
 Hemlock adelgids are known as "hemlock chermes."